GerritCodeReview/git-repo/SUBMITTING_PATCHES.md

 ## Make separate commits for logically separate changes.

 Unless your patch is really trivial, you should not be sending out a patch that was generated between your working tree and your commit head.
-Instead, always make a commit with complete commit message and generate a series of patches from your repository.
+Instead, always make a commit with a complete
+[commit message][commit-message-style] and generate a series of patches from your repository.
 It is a good discipline.

 Describe the technical detail of the change(s).